James Norwood: 2021–22 season

+Oldham Athletic

+On 3 August 2023, Norwood joined National League side Oldham Athletic for an undisclosed fee on a two-year deal, reuniting with former Tranmere Rovers manager Micky Mellon.

+On 1 June 2025, Norwood scored his side's second equaliser as the Latics defeated Southend United 3–2 in extra-time of the 2025 National League play-off final.

+Fleetwood Town

+On 18 July 2025, Norwood joined fellow League Two side Fleetwood Town on a one-year deal.

 International career

 Norwood experienced his first taste of representing his country in March 2009 for the England Schools squad in a Carnegie Centenary Shield fixture against Wales.
 He would later go on to play at Wembley Stadium against France, scoring in a 4–2 defeat.

 He made his England C team debut on 4 June 2013, coming on as a half time substitute and scoring a hat-trick against Bermuda at the Bermuda National Stadium.
-He earned his second cap for the England C squad against the Latvia under 23's national side on 10 September 2013 in Jelgava, suffering a 1–0 defeat.
+He earned his second cap for the England C squad against the Latvia under-23 national side on 10 September 2013 in Jelgava, suffering a 1–0 defeat.
 He scored a last minute penalty on 19 November 2013 in a friendly with the Czech Republic under 21s squad to earn England a 2–2 draw at Woking's Kingfield.
-On 4 March 2014, he earned his fourth cap in a friendly against the Jordan under 23's squad in Amman which saw England C pick up a 1–0 win.
+On 4 March 2014, he earned his fourth cap in a friendly against the Jordan under-23 squad in Amman which saw England C pick up a 1–0 win.

 Norwood's fifth international cap came in his first competitive game for the England C side as he started in a 1–0 away defeat against Slovakia in England's International Challenge Trophy opening group fixture.
 His next appearance for the England C side, in October 2014 in an away tie against Turkey, saw him captain his country for the first time.
 On 4 February 2015, alongside teammate Elliott Frear, he was called up to the England C squad for a friendly with the Cyprus under 21 set-up later that month.